The Bible says in Hebrews 9:21-22, “Moreover he sprinkled with blood both the tabernacle, and

 and has used it to accomplish good.
 Christ became a man, and so Christ had to

 die.
-He died for the sins of the world.
+But He died for the sins of the world.
 Death that was once a curse for all of the human race became the means of salvation for all

 of the human race.
 Just as there was a purpose in the death of Christ, there is